rdevans87/PWA_BudgetTracker/README.md

 When entering transactions offline, they populate the total when brought back online.
 In addition, `indexedDB` was used to cache dynamic content, i.e. users' inputs for withdrawals or deposits.

-Application deplyed with `Heroku and MongoDB Atlas.`:
+Application deployed with `Heroku and MongoDB Atlas.`:

+H

 ## Table of Contents